 Thermal foggers, as the name suggests, use heat in the fogging process.
-Thermal foggers use heat to vaporize a fogging solution and spray it out in form of a fog.
-Thermal foggers are equipped with a heat barrel that gets preheated to high temperatures using either a propane gas or electricity depending on the type of a fogger.
-The fogging solution is in a liquid form, and when it gets pumped into the thermal fogger heat barrel.

-l, it instantly is vaporized.
-This allows the fogger to produce a large count of particles in extremely small size, which altogether forms a dense cloud of fog.
+Thermal foggers use this heat to vaporize a fogging solution and spray it out in the form of fog.
+Thermal foggers are equipped with a heat barrel that is preheated to high temperatures using either propane gas or electricity, depending on the type of fogger.
+The liquid fogging solution is then is pumped into the thermal fogger’s heat barrel where it is instantly vaporized.
+This allows the fogger to produce a large amount of extremely small particles which altogether form a dense cloud of fog.

-As mentioned there are two types of thermal foggers – gas and electric.
-They are pretty similar when it comes to their appearance, but gas fogger uses gas (mostly propane) to preheat the heat assembly, so a gas cylinder needs to be mounted to the fogger, while electric foggers use electricity to heat the assembly, so it comes with an electrical cable that needs to be plugged into an electric outlet.
-Gas powered foggers are fully portable and you can use them in any place, as no electric cables are needed to operate the fogger, but electric foggers are subject to the length of the electric cable or extension cord.
-But gas fogger has larger operational costs, because the gas cylinder empties and needs to be changed, which will cost more than the cost of electricity an electric will consume.
+As mentioned, there are two types of thermal foggers: gas and electric.
+They are pretty similar when it comes to appearance, but gas foggers require a gas cylinder (usually propane) to be mounted to the fogger.
+Electric foggers, on the other hand, need to be plugged into an electric outlet.
+Gas powered foggers are cordless, fully portable, and can be used anywhere while electric foggers are subject to the length of their electric cable or extension cord.
+Gas foggers have larger operational costs because when the gas cylinder empties, it will need to be changed and will cost more than the electricity an electric fogger consumes.